 Annual landings of King George whiting are typically highly variable, mainly reflecting variations in juvenile recruitment due to environmental factors.
-In 2013, 2 t of King George whiting was taken commercially in the West Coast Bioregion, representing 15% of the total annual commercial catch in WA with the remainder taken in the South Coast Bioregion.
+In 2014, the total commercial catch of King George whiting in WA was 16 t (West Coast Nearshore and Estuarine Figure 4).
+Less than 1 t was taken in the WCB in 2014, representing 6% of the total annual commercial catch in WA.
+The remainder was taken in the SCB.